Attackers actively fool many people these days.

 What is Social Engineering Attack?

-This is an attack done by hackers where they manipulate the people so they can provide their confidential information to them.
-Many people get fooled by the attackers these days resulting in giving critical information, installing malicious software or money to the attacker.
+This is an attack done by hackers.
+Where they manipulate the people so they can provide their confidential information to them.
+Many people get fooled by the attackers these days.
+Ends up resulting in giving critical information, installing malicious software or money to the attacker.

 There are different types of Social Engineering Attacks.
 Most common attacks used are as follows.